vicmoh/dynamic-string-api/README.md

 *********************************/
 ```

 You can also assign string with other string.
-As long as it is in the string tag it will return a dynamicly allocated combined string:
+As long as it is in the string tag it will return a dynamically allocated combined string:

 ```javascript
 String name = $("Vic");